DevExpress-Examples/maui-collection-view/Readme.md

     > ```
     > dotnet new maui -n CollectionViewExample
     > ```
-1. Register the following NuGet feed in Visual Studio: **https://nuget.devexpress.com/free/api**.
-    > If you are an active [DevExpress Universal](https://www.devexpress.com/subscriptions/universal.xml) customer, DevExpress Controls for .NET MAUI are available in your [personal NuGet feed](https://nuget.devexpress.com/).
-1. Install the **DevExpress.Maui.CollectionView** package from this feed.
+1. Install the **DevExpress.Maui.CollectionView** package from the **https://nuget.devexpress.com/free/api** NuGet package source.

-> DevExpress Controls for .NET MAUI support iOS and Android.
-If the wizard also created a WinUI project, remove it.
+> DevExpress Collection View for .NET MAUI supports iOS and Android.
+The project should only contain these platforms.

 ### View Model